eugewelker/1st-repository/README.md

-# this is my first repository
+Hello world.
+This is my first repository!